A Guide to Review and Appeal Hearings

 Timely service

 Once your representative tells us your case is ready, our goal is to hear your case and issue a decision within 16 weeks.
-This time includes our service standard to mail your decision within six weeks of your hearing.
+This time includes our service standard to send your decision within six weeks of your hearing.

 Respectful hearings

 The Board is committed to providing you with a respectful hearing environment.
 If you have concerns about how you were treated at your hearing, please submit them to us in writing.
-We will acknowledge receipt of your complaint, investigate it and send you a written response.
+We will acknowledge receipt of your complaint, investigate it, and send you a written response.

 Top of Page